* Class Teacher, Telferscot Primary School, London, September 16-18.

 What I do when I am not tutoring

-I am currently on a course called OCR Level 5 Diploma in Specific Learning Difficulties.
-I have a great interest in Special Education Needs and this course is something I have wanted to do for a long time.
-I am really enjoying learning more about 1:1 teaching and how to help SEN children.
+I am currently a class teacher at Garden House School.
+Last year I also completed a course called OCR Level 5 Diploma in Specific Learning Difficulties.
+I have a great interest in Special Education Needs and this course is something I had wanted to do for a long time.
+I really enjoyed learning more about 1:1 teaching and how to help SEN children.
+I am now using what I have learnt both in the classroom and in my tutoring sessions.

-When I am not studying or tutoring, I bike everywhere, bake as I have a real sweet tooth, swim, play netball and whenever possible go to the theatre (I am a big musical fan!).
+When I am not teaching or studying, I bike everywhere, bake as I have a real sweet tooth, swim, play netball and whenever possible go to the theatre (I am a big musical fan!).
 I also come from a huge family with 45 first cousins, so there is lots of family time to be had!

 “My daughter loves Millie and they had a very productive class.”
 (Mother of year 3 student)